Language

 "

-The word “woman” is being dismantled and reduced to body parts such as “people with vulva” or “person with uterus”, or is being replaced by a so-called more “inclusive language” to now include men.
+The word “woman” is being dismantled and reduced to body parts such as “people with vulva” or “uterus-haver”, or is being replaced by a so-called more “inclusive language” to now include men.

 Language is fundamentally important to the struggle for women’s rights.
 It is not possible to conceptualise, campaign for or practice women’s rights if the word “woman” is erased or compromised by the inclusion of men into the category of women.
 Femina Helvetica argues that the word “woman” exclusively means “adult human female”.

 “Gender identity” campaigners have had considerable success in changing our language and creating neologisms that incorporate their ideology into laws and policies.
-The word “woman” is being replaced by terms such as “menstruators”, “people with uterus” or “people with vulvas”.
-This language dehumanizes women as human beings, as it focuses on body parts, which can be used for sexual or reproductive services, and is reminiscent of porn sites or the surrogacy industry.
+The word “woman” is being replaced by terms such as “menstruators”, “uterus-havers” or “people with vulvas”.
+This language dehumanizes women, as it focuses on body parts, which can be used for sexual or reproductive services, and is reminiscent of porn sites or the surrogacy industry.
 It is also striking that the word “mother” is being replaced by the expression “birthing parent”, whilst the words “man” and “father” remain intact.

-Claiming to adopt a “trans”-inclusive approach, official institutions are now readily using these expressions, e.g. the Swiss Radio and Television (RTS/SRF) and the Red Cross.
-A lesbian health booklet uses the term “vulva owners having sex with vulva owners” (Les Klamydia), pregnant mothers have become “pregnant people”, and abortion rights are now about “concerned people” (Santé Sexuelle Suisse, a government funded body for sexual health).
-Some private institutions or companies have changed their language, too: when celebrating Mother’s Day, an HR department suggested to celebrate “Parent’s Day” instead.
-This change of language is promoted by LGBTQ organizations, such as LGBTQI Label and Rainbow cities.
-The LGBTQI Label has been awarded to Swiss companies such as SBB/CFF and some Swiss banks, as well as public institutions such as the Canton of Geneva, the City of Bern and the City of Zurich.
+Claiming to adopt a “trans”-inclusive approach, official institutions are now readily using those expressions, e.g. the Swiss Radio and Television (RTS/SRF) and the Red Cross.
+A lesbian health booklet (Les Klamydia) uses the term “vulva owners having sex with vulva owners”, pregnant women have become “pregnant people”, and abortion rights are now about “concerned people” (Santé Sexuelle Suisse, a government funded body for sexual health).

-Anyone who dares to talk about the material, biological reality of sex is insulted as “TERF” (Trans-exclusionary Radical Feminist), denounced, doxxed or harassed on social media, as a form of punishment for not complying.
+Anyone who dares to talk about the material, biological reality of sex is insulted, threatened, reported, cancelled, doxxed or harassed on social media, as a form of punishment for not complying.

-The language describing men who identify as women and the “transgender” vocabulary has undergone considerable changes in past decades.
+The language describing men who want to be known as women has undergone considerable changes in past decades.
 Until the 1990s, the most common word for a heterosexual man who wore what he considered to be women’s clothes was “transvestite”.
 Those who had undertaken surgery were called “transsexuals”.
-In the late 20th and early 21st century, language has been significantly transformed by the efforts of trans campaigners.
-Initially, the expression “MtF” (male to female) was used, suggesting a “transition” or actual sex change.
+In the late 20th and early 21st century, language has been significantly transformed by the efforts of transactivists.
+Initially, the expression “MtF” (male to female) was used, suggesting that a “transition” or an actual sex change was possible.
 Later “transwoman” (in one word) appeared, and today “trans” has become an adjective, as used in “trans woman”.
-It implies that men who identify as women are a subset of women.
-These men claim real “womanhood” and bully people by shouting “trans women are women”.
-But if men who appropriate womanhood are “women”, the word “woman” is rendered meaningless, and it becomes very difficult to define women’s oppression or women’s rights, or indeed to protect, support and empower women as a sex class.
+It implies that men who want to be known as women are a subset of women.

 Some men not only claim to be women, but also claim the status of “mother”.
 The book “Women’s Rights, Gender Wrongs” (ed.
 Kath Aiken and Sally Wainwright, 2023) warns about this political agenda: "Reproductive exploitation is at the core of the post-queer agenda and the appropriation of women's reproductive capacity is at the core of patriarchy.
 The main arguments at stake are the need to de-biologize maternity, to recognize 'gender identity' as an a-biological, inclusive and progressive perspective based on subjective feelings, and the right to be the 'genetic' mother or father according to one's wishes and bio-technological possibilities."